Cf: GAAA, GAE, GAMC

 SEXUAL HARASSMENT AS SEXUAL ABUSE OR CRIMINAL ACTIVITY

 Under certain circumstances, sexual harassment of a student may constitute sexual abuse under the Louisiana Children's Code.
 In such situations, School Board personnel become mandatory reporters and shall comply with Article 609(A) of the Louisiana Children's Code and directly report the sexual abuse to the Child Protection Unit of the Louisiana Department of Social Services.
-Also, activity of a criminal nature should be reported by the victim to the police.
+Also, activity of a criminal nature should be reported by the victim to local law enforcement.

 Ref: 20 USC 1681 (Title IX of the Education Amendments of 1972)